 Joined by drummer Dave Rocco, Some Kind of Animal settled into a weeklong sojourn at Postal Recordings, a decommissioned post-office-turned-analog-studio near downtown Indianapolis.
 Armed with an earnest desire to create something honest and raw, the band set to committing their songs to tape--even allowing several tracks to exist as single-take snapshots; transcendental moments in time.

 The culmination of SKOA’s ardent craftsmanship is a sweeping self-titled debut laced with lyrical imagery and melodic harmonies.
 The 11-track album teems with wistful, melancholy vocals set within musical beds that are at once modern and timeless—a vibe best described as “soulful indie folk rock.”
-This record is a testament to Some Kind of Animal’s journey as writers and musicians; a feeling that the band, lately joined by bassist Rich Cordon, hopes its listeners can perceive as well.
+This record is a testament to Some Kind of Animal’s journey as writers and musicians; a feeling that the band, lately joined by bassist Tony Tortella, hopes its listeners can perceive as well.

 Get Hip Recordings is proud to present Some Kind of Animal’s eponymous album as the premier title in its new Folk Series.
 Featuring artwork by drummer Dave Rocco, the record will be released April 7 on 12” LP, CD, and digital.